 The engine oil level should be checked before each ride.
 In addition, the oil must be changed and the oil filter element replaced at the intervals specified in the periodic maintenance and lubrication chart.
-A slight tilt to the side can result in a false reading.

 To check the engine oil level